Aron-HD/phx-react/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Prod

+Run mix task to compile and build the web app for production.

+`mix webapp`

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Learn more